RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/cluster/ocsp.md

 aliases:
 ---

-Use the `rladmin cluster ocsp` commands to manage OCSP configuration and verify the status of a server certificate maintained by a third-party [certificate authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority).
+Manages OCSP configuration and verifies the status of a server certificate maintained by a third-party [certificate authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority).

 ## `ocsp certificate_compatible`

 Checks if the proxy certificate contains an OCSP URI.
-Returns the OCSP URI if it exists.

 ```sh
 rladmin cluster ocsp certificate_compatible